dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 > Make sure that Component Governance task on main branch has finished before starting this step.

-Tracking of main breanch is done automatically when a Component Governance task on this branch finishes.
+Tracking of main branch is done automatically when a Component Governance task on this branch finishes.
 Once main branch is tracked you should disable tracking of master branch by [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool?path=%2FREADME.md&_a=preview) with command `component-governance-untrack-branch` and configuration prepared in [step 8](#8-change-the-default-branch-for-azdo-pipelines).

 Example for dotnet/xharness:
 ```